6omen6/ChatAi-workspace/README.md

 # ChatAI - Conversational AI Prototype

-This project is a prototype of a conversational AI chatbot application with real-time## Running the Application
+This project is a prototype of a conversational AI chatbot application with real-time streaming responses and a feedback system.
+The application is built using .NET 6 for the backend API and Angular for the frontend.

 ### Option 1: Running backend and frontend separately